Otumian-empire/swift-python/exercise23.md

 * or you can do, `git clone https://... repo_name` - where repo name is the name of the new folder you want to keep you files in instead of the original.
 This doesn't alter naything.
 * then navigate into `repo_name` - this repository comes with the enire version history of the repository.

+## Adding an existing project to remote server

+Here you already have the project or say you have finished developing it locally then you finally want to pppush it to the remote repository, do the following:

+* initialize the git repo locally, `git init`
+* add the files in the local repository, `git add .`
+* then stage them, `git commit -m "some message"`
+* now copy the remote repository url and do, `git remote add origin https://...` , where `https://../` is the remote url
+* now send it to the remote repository, `$ git remote add origin https://...`

 ## Git status

 Every file in a VCS has a status which tells you what has been done to the file thus what state the file is in.